icarusunimelb/personal-blogs/_posts/2025-04-11-ServiceNow.md

 ---

 ## Introduction
 ServiceNow is a cloud based platform, which was mainly developed for workflow and process automation as per the Information Technology Infrastructure Library (ITIL) principles.
 However, it is highly customisable and also can be used for other purposes.
-This tutorial will primarily focus on its basic concepts, Developer Mode, NowAssist AI, and Strategic Portfolio Management modules.
+This tutorial will primarily focus on its basic concepts, App Engine, NowAssist AI, and Strategic Portfolio Management modules.

 ## ITIL
 ITIL is a library of best practices that are employed in IT service management (ITSM)—the practice of planning, implementing, managing and optimizing information technology services to meet the needs of users and help organizations achieve their business goals.